Documentation

 INVALID_KEY401Key not found or invalid

-KEY_DISABLED401Key or linked user is inactive
+KEY_DISABLED401The key or its linked user is inactive

-KEY_EXPIRED401Key is past its expiry date
+KEY_EXPIRED401The key is past its expiry date

-PERMISSION_DENIED403Role lacks required permission for the operation
+PERMISSION_DENIED403The role lacks the permission for this operation

 NOT_FOUND404Entity or record does not exist